BIRP Outcomes 2020

 Demographics and Characteristics of Persons Served (2020)

-The MPAI-4 is a nationally recognized, highly developed and documented measure for tracking treatment outcome.
-It was designed to assess sensory, motor, and cognitive abilities, mood and interpersonal functioning as well as participation in activities of daily living.
-Results show a reduction in disability levels from intake to discharge from the program.
-This will be used to assess outcomes at 6 and 12 months from program discharge to ascertain whether treatment gains are maintained.
+The MPAI-4 was selected as it is a nationally recognized, highly developed and well-documented measure for tracking treatment outcome.
+It was designed to assess an individual’s sensory, motor, and cognitive abilities as well mood and interpersonal functioning as well as his or her participation in activities of daily living.
+We have observed a reduction in disability levels from intake to discharge from the program.

 Repeatable Battery for the Assessment of Neuropsychological Status Update (RBANS Update)

-The RBANS measures a wide array of cognitive functions, including Immediate Memory, Visuospatial/Constructional ability, Language functioning, Attention, and Delayed Memory.
+The RBANS was selected for outcome tracking as it measures a wide array of cognitive functions, including Immediate Memory, Attention, and Delayed Memory.
 It is an ideal tool for measuring change over time as it offers multiple parallel forms and is available both in English and Spanish.
-Our data reflect improvements in Immediate Memory, Visuospatial Ability, Delayed Memory, and the Total score.
-A small sample size on this, however, reduces the representativeness of this data set.
-Use of the RBANS was implemented relatively recently (12/2015).
+Our data reflect improvements in areas targeted for intervention: Immediate Memory, Delayed Memory, Attention, and the Total score.

-The Generalized Anxiety Disorder-7 Item (GAD-7) and the Patient Health Questionnaire (PHQ-9)
+The Generalized Anxiety Disorder-7 Item (GAD-7) and Patient Health Questionnaire (PHQ-9)